The Story of the Prince and His Horse: Niger

 French ethnologue Geneviève Calame-Griaule collected, in Tegidda-n-Tesemt, in Niger, a tale from a Isawaghen source.
 In this tale, titled Khaboobi or Khaboobi, le cheval merveilleux ("Khaboobi, the wonderful horse"), a man has married and divorced many times, and still has not fathered a son.
 One day, he meets an old woman who advises him to find himself a slave woman that is poised to give birth to just one son, and a mare that is to foal a single colt.
 The man follows her instructions and finds the slave woman and the mare.
 The mare foals a colt named Khaboobi and the slave woman gives birth to a boy they name Mohammed-Fils-du-propriétaire-du-monde.
 Years later, when Mohammed is young, he is given an old mare as mount, when an old woman tells him about his destined ride, his "égal" ("equal").
 Mohammed gives a present to the old woman and says his "égal" is a colt named Khaboobi.
 Learning of this, the boy climbs a wall and threatens to jump if his father does not show him the colt.
 Khaboobi is given to him, Mohammed mounts it and rides away from home until he reaches a large river.
 Khaboobi then tells the boy to change his clothes, find himself a house in a nearby village, and if he needs anything, their rendezvous point shall be a ziga tree, then departs.
 Mohammed obeys the horse's advice and seeks shelter with an old woman in the village.
 While living with the old woman, he asks her where he can wash himself, and she directs him to the "miroir" of a local chief.
 He goes to wash himself in the miroir and is spied on by the chief's daughter, who tells a slave to follow him and discover where he lives.
 The chief's daughter takes an interest in the mysterious boy and demands meat from a pintade (guinea fowl).
 The drums resound and the "Awoy" begin the hunt.
 Mohammed summons Khaboobi and they hunt for the guinea fowls to themselves, and the horse departs.
-The Awoy meet Mohammed and ask him for some fowls; Mohammed agrees to share them, in exchange for the Awoy's engangement rings.
+The Awoy meet Mohammed and ask him for some fowls; Mohammed agrees to share them, in exchange for the Awoy's engagement rings.
 The chief's daughter chooses the fowl brought by Mohammed.
 A week later, she asks for lioness's milk, and the Akkaba (another male regiment) begin the hunt.
 Mohammed summons Khaboobi again to ask for help on getting the lioness's milk, and they fill enough jars with it.
 The Akkaba finds him in the woods and ask for some of the milk jars; Mohammed agrees to give them, in exchange for marking their backs with a firebrand.
 Mohammed gives them the lioness's milk, but keeps to himself a jar of white mare's milk which he gives to chief's daughter, to her satisfaction.
 Later, a foreign chief threatens to invade the kingdom; Mohammed summons Khaboobi and they ride into battle: Mohammed killing his enemies and Khaboobi swallowing them.
 Mohammed is injured in battle and the chief bandages his wound with his turban, and the boy flees from the battlefield.
-The local chief, then, summons the men in hopes of fiding his lost turban, and discover Mohammed, who also lost a shoe in the process.
+The local chief, then, summons the men in hopes of finding his lost turban, and discover Mohammed, who also lost a shoe in the process.
 The chief then marries his daughter to Mohammed.
 Later, the boy assembles a crowd and summons Khaboobi to furnish him with his garments, his cattle and his slaves.
 Mohammed then points to the men who were marked with a firebrand, which is confirmed by his father-in-law.